 Alternate Oregon Coast Road Trip Ideas for Day 3

 If you have time to plan a 5-Day Oregon Coast road trip, we recommend stopping and spending the night in Newport, rather than continuing all the way to Florence.

-Day 4: Oregon Coast to Portland
+Day 4: Oregon Coast Back To Portland

-If you are interested in seeing Eugene, it is a fun university city with a few worthy museums, lots of bars and a youthful vibe.
-Otherwise, veer north onto I-5 and make the relatively flat and boring drive back to Portland.
+If you are interested in visiting Eugene, it is a fun university city with a few museums, lots of bars and a working class yet youthful vibe.

 Alternate Plans for Day 4 of Your Oregon Coast Driving Trip